khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ## Fills

-Using a stroke (outlined) is the default design approach, however a limited number of UI icons and all status icons use a solid fill instead.
+Using a stroke (outline) is the default design approach, however a limited number of UI icons and all status icons use a solid fill instead.
 As a general rule, UI icons that use a solid fill have a specific reason or affordance that benefits from doing so.
 For example, the [clear](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~clear) (×) icon used to clear a text input requires the extra visual weight.

 ## Border radius